 If you hold your shares in street name and do not provide voting instructions to your broker, your broker may still be able to vote your shares with respect to certain "discretionary" (or routine) items but will not be allowed to vote your shares with respect to certain "non-discretionary" (or non-routine) items.
 In the case of non-discretionary items, for which no instructions are received, the shares will be treated as "broker non-votes."
 Shares that constitute broker non-votes will be counted as present at the Annual Meeting for the purpose of determining a quorum.
 A broker will have discretionary authority to vote on Proposal Three relating to the ratification of the selection of our independent registered public accounting firm but will not have discretionary authority to vote on any other matter.
-As a result, if you do not vote your street name shares, your broker has the authority to vote on your behalf with respect to Proposal Three (the ratification of the selection of the independent registered public accounting firm), but not with respect to Proposal One (the election of directors) and Proposal Two (advisory vote to approve the compensation of our named executive officers).
-Broker non-votes will have no effect on the outcome of Proposals One and Two.
-We encourage you to provide instructions to your broker to vote your shares on Proposals One and Two.
+As a result, if you do not vote your street name shares, your broker has the authority to vote on your behalf with respect to Proposal Three (the ratification of the selection of the independent registered public accounting firm), but not with respect to Proposal One (the election of directors), Proposal Two (advisory vote to approve the compensation of our named executive officers), and Proposal Four (to approve an amendment to the Code of Regulations to declassify the Board).
+Broker non-votes will have no effect on the outcome of Proposals One, Two, and Four.
+We encourage you to provide instructions to your broker to vote your shares on Proposals One, Two, and Four.